nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   If input date is within 30 days from current date but outside of planner range, return an error message prompting user to regenerate plans (e.g. `Please regenerate your plans to view your schedule.`).
   If input date is before generation date, return an error message informing user that the date is an invalid date and the previous generation date (e.g. `Date entered must not be before the generation date of plans.
 The last time schedule was generated is {date}`).
   If input date is too far in the future, return an error message informing user that the date is an invalid date as it is too far into the future. (e.g. `Date input exceeds schedule range.
 Input a date within 30 days of the last generation date of plans.
 The last time schedule was generated is {date}`)

+  3. Invalid tag input from the user, such as `t/1 1` where there is a blank space in the tag, for commands such as `edit`, `find`.
+  Observed behaviour: The error message shows that `Tags names should be alphanumeric and not blank`.
+  Preferred behaviour: Explain more specifically the cause of command rejection, such as with an error message `Tags names should not contain blank spaces`.
+  Proposed Modification: Add more functionalities in the parser for tags so that blank spaces are checked as well.

 ### 7.7 Empty planner file error handling
 - Currently, a new and empty `planner.json` file is created on starting the app for the first time, or when users modify the file such that it becomes invalid, or when users delete the `planner.json` file.
 However, data is not automatically populated and the user will need to generate a new plan to retrieve plans.